wongwaituck/wongwaituck.github.io/_posts/ctfsg/2022-01-22-ctfsgctf-2021-whichlee-writeup.markdown

 tensor([-inf])
 {% endhighlight %}

-In any case, the step of the forward pass of the network passes the output to a softmax
+In any case, the next step of the forward passes the output to a softmax:

 {% highlight python %}
 def forward(self, x):